calcmogul/controls-engineering-in-frc/README.md

 Any other results that are good for background, but are unnecessary should be included in an appendix.

+Add graphs of zero-order hold and Euler methods of discretization.
+Also, answer the question "Why is the matrix exponential used for discretization?".

 The link to the graphical introduction to Kalman filters should be replaced with something much more comprehensive.
 The graphics are nice, but there isn't much substance to promote deep understanding.
 I have a lot of notes from the course I took on Kalman filters I intend to synthesize (also notes PDFs in ~/frc/state-space-guide).

 The referenced derivations for the Kalman filter could be added as an appendix since they aren't that long.
 Does referencing them help the document at all?